Older couple with a younger woman at a desk with clipboard and laptop

 Health Plans of NC, Kelly Quinn

 Talking to an experienced health insurance agent specializing in North Carolina Medicare can help.
 We can review the cost of Medicare compared to your copays and deductibles under your group coverage.
-Knowing these details can help us determine whether it’s best to stay with your employer coverage, enroll in Medicare or choose both.
+Knowing these details can help us determine whether it’s best to stay with your employer coverage, enroll in Medicare, or choose both.

 Can I have both employer insurance and Medicare?